'I witnessed people being murdered.' How the Louisville bank shooting unfolded - KTVZ

 Another caller to police demanded, “Get here now!
 We need somebody now!”

 Caleb Goodlett got a call from his wife about 8:30 a.m.
 She works at Old National Bank, he told CNN affiiliate WLKY.
-She had locked herself in a bank vault, which is what workers are trained to do.
-She called him using a phone in the vault.
+She had locked herself in a bank vault and called him using a phone in there.

 Goodlett also dialed 911.
 He works downtown and headed to the bank as the first officers were arriving.